1 year full-time,

 Work with creativity and flair as a theatre-maker.
-Experience first-hand the intricate collaborative interplay between dramatists, directors and performers which underpins successful theatre-making in the UK in a rich creative environment.
+Experience first-hand, in a richly creative environment, the intricate collaborative interplay between dramatists, directors and performers which underpins contemporary theatre-making in the UK.

 Combining practical workshops with seminar explorations and discussions, you'll focus on your work as an active theatre-maker, and will learn the critical and interpretative skills needed to map and analyse the processes of theatre-making at an ambitious level.
 You'll have full use of our industry-standard rehearsal and production facilities for creative investigation of plays and performance texts, and to develop your own work.
-You'll benefit from contact with leading theatre-makers through theatre projects, masterclasses, lectures and workshops.
+You'll benefit from contact with leading theatre-makers through a range of theatre and performance projects, masterclasses, lectures and workshops.